What I Buy Instead of Chanel Beauty: Non-toxic Alternatives You’ll Love

 Biossance Squalane + Omega Repair Moisturizer delivers similar skin-softening hydration with ingredients that actually strengthen the skin barrier.

-Chanel Sublimage La Crème is a cult favorite for firming and smoothing.
+Chanel Sublimage La Crème is a cult favorite for its firming and smoothing benefits.
 Tata Harper Resurfacing Serum delivers a similar refined-skin effect by gently exfoliating and encouraging renewal.

-It uses AHAs to smooth texture, brighten tone, and soften fine lines without the harshness found in traditional anti-aging products.
+It uses AHAs, but in a way that doesn’t make your skin feel tight or overworked the next morning to smooth texture, brighten tone, and soften fine lines without the harshness.

 Fragrances That Live in the Same World as Chanel